Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/osl.rst

 ===========

-OSL was designed for node-based shading, and **each OSL shader corresponds to a node** in a node setup.
+OSL was designed for node-based shading, and *each* OSL shader corresponds to *one* node in a node setup.
 To add an OSL shader, add a script node and link it to a text data-block or an external file.
 Input and output sockets will be created from the shader parameters on clicking the update button in the node or the text editor.

 OSL shaders can be linked to the node in a few different ways.
-With the **Internal** mode, a text data-block is used to store the OSL shader, and the OSO bytecode is stored in the node itself.
+With the *Internal* mode, a text data-block is used to store the OSL shader, and the OSO bytecode is stored in the node itself.
 This is useful for distributing a blend-file with everything packed into it.

-The **External** mode can be used to specify a .osl file on disk, and this will then be automatically compiled into a .oso file in the same directory.
+The *External* mode can be used to specify a .osl file on disk, and this will then be automatically compiled into a .oso file in the same directory.
 It is also possible to specify a path to a .oso file, which will then be used directly, with compilation done manually by the user.